 Angina is a short-lived chest pain that occurs when the heart has to work harder than usual.
 An episode of angina is not a heart attack.
 However, people with angina report having a hard time telling the difference between angina symptoms and heart attack symptoms.
 Angina feels like a pressing or squeezing pain, usually in the chest under the breast bone, but sometimes in the shoulders, arms, neck, jaws, or back.
 Those who suffer from angina and are under treatment could use the following complementary remedies as an adjuvant for preventing recurring attacks

-- Take -2-3 cloves of fresh garlic.
-Soak them in un boiled, fresh milk for an hour.
+Take 2-3 cloves of fresh garlic.
+Soak them fresh milk for an hour.
 Then eat these cloves.
 This should be continued in the convalescence period, after a heart attack, especially in the case of people with high blood pressure.